Updated: Dec 23, 2020

 Sunday dinner was family time and we sat around the table and talked and laughed and made wonderful memories.
 We also played games between courses and had a ton of fun.
 Crazy things happened through the years, things that still bring smiles today.
 There were cake fights, silliness, and jokes.
 And cousins, lots and lots of cousins.

 I used to cook with my mom's mom from when I was very little, like this ninja child.
 Luckily for her, I didn't lunge at every ingredient.
 I did "sneak" a few tastes during the whole process, and she used to give me a piece of homemade pasta dough to "play" with when I got tired of helping with the homemade ravioli.
-Making ravioli from scratch is a long, but worthwhile process that I hope to show you on here this winter.
+Making ravioli from scratch is a long, but worthwhile, process that I hope to show you on here this winter.
 My daughter-in-law wants to learn and combined with my son's homemade sauce with tomatoes from the garden or farms out east, it is to die for.
 How to make fresh sauce coming soon too!
+Too see how to make fresh sauce, click green link.

 My son has inherited the love of cooking and he's an amazing cook.
 My daughter, not so much, though she's a very talented photographer.